dataloop/dalmatinerdb/apps/read_repair/README.md

 The quorum condition, r + w > n, allows the system to tolerate unavailable nodes.
-The book "Designing Data Intensive Applications" by Martin Kleppmann (O'Reilly) lists the following situations in which stale values may be returned:
+The book "Designing Data Intensive Applications" by Martin Kleppmann (O'Reilly, 2015) lists the following situations in which stale values may be returned:

 * When a write occurs concurrently with a read, it cannot be determined whether the old or new value will be returned in the read.